-Fig 5.
-Enrichment of HSA from E. coli cell lysate using the cross-link protocol for Protein G HP MultiTrap.
+Fig 6.
+Enrichment of HSA from E. coli cell lysate using the cross-link protocol for Protein A HP MultiTrap.
 (A) Analysis by SDS-PAGE of 10 replicates of the first elution step.
-For visualization purposes, the HSA protein was labeled with CyDye DIGE Fluor Cy5 minimal dye.
+For visualization purposes, the HSA antigen was labeled with CyDye DIGE Fluor Cy5 minimal dye.
 After electrophoresis, the gel was scanned directly using Ettan DIGE Imager.
-(B) Recovery of total loaded material in the first elution step varied by 8% (relative standard deviation), illustrated by the error bar on the column showing the average of the 10 replicates.
+(B) Percentage recovery relative to the start material in the first elution step.
+The average value is indicated to the right in the graph and the relative standard deviation of the 10 replicates is indicated by the error bar.